 Both the ingredients and the charged siphon should be stored in a refrigerator as the colder the foam, the thicker it will be when discharged and the longer it will last on the surface of the drink.
 If stored in this manner then foams will last for around a week.

-9. If the liquid fails to foam after one charge, briefly shake the canister and try again.
-If this fails then try charging with a second nitrous oxide cartridge, shake again and leave for 5 minutes before retrying.
+10. If the liquid fails to foam after one charge, briefly shake the canister and try again.
+If this fails (depending on the size of your whipper and the manufacturer's instructions) then try charging with a second nitrous oxide cartridge, shake again and leave for 5 minutes before retrying.
 If foam still fails to dispense then your recipe probably needs adjustment.
 DO NOT charge the whipper with nitrous oxide more than twice.

 11. Never unscrew the whipper's head before all of the gas has been discharged.
 Invert the whipper over a sink and squeeze the discharge lever to empty contents.
 Alternatively, hold the whipper upright over sink with one hand cupped above but not directly over the discharge nozzle to catch any remaining liquid and squeeze the discharge lever with your other hand to allow all of the gas to escape before opening the whipper.

 All editorial and photography on this website is copyright protected